The circle indicates the subject we are discussing in this chapter

 The characteristic of Shin Shin-To

-- Katana, Wakizashi, Tanto, they all tend to be the similar or copy of the previous shape
+- Katana, Wakizashi, Tanto, they all tend to be similar or copy of the previous shape

 - Many swords often have Hi or detailed engraving.

-- Unlike previous time, one swordsmith make several styles like Soshu style, Bizen style, Shin-to style forging.
+- Unlike the previous time, one swordsmith makes several styles of swords, such as Soshu style, Bizen style, Shin-to style forging.

 - Often shows Katai-ha (refer 24Sengoku period sword.docx).